Authentication

 User Impersonation #

-If your app is setup to be an Internal Application or you have obtained an Organization Connect Authorization to your a Cronofy Organization, you can impersonate individual users in that Organization.
+If your app is setup to be an Internal Application you can impersonate individual users in that Organization.

 You do this by passing the Cronofy sub for the user in a Cronofy-Impersonate HTTP Header alongside the appropriate Bearer token.